ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-07-11
+  - I took the chain off, cleaned it (sprayed it with Finish Line Speed Degreaser in a bucket), and regreased with Tri Flow (removing excess).
+  - Made sure that rear axle nuts were tightened, centered rear brake, checked hub gear cable adjustment.
+  - Rode very nicely afterward :-)
 - 2022-07-04
   - Approximately.
 I tightened the rear axle nuts to ~45 Nm per spec.
     They had gotten loose and the wheel moved on me and the chain